 “For far too long, Latinos, African Americans and other people of color have faced extreme and disproportionate force for simply living their day to day lives or for minor crimes — this is unacceptable and has resulted in numerous tragic preventable deaths of our young people.
 We hope that Denver, Colorado, where 17-year-old Jessie Hernandez was murdered, and Pasco, Washington, where Antonio Zambrano Montes was murdered, will be next on the DOJ’s investigation list,” said Presente Executive Director Arturo Carmona in a press release.

-As Border Becomes Militarized, Police Shootings of Undocumented Immigrants Rise
+Border Shootings of Undocumented Immigrants

 From January 2010 through February 18, 2015, she has recorded 61 such use-of-force incidents.
-Of the 40 fatal encounters Gaubeca has recorded during this time, 25 have resulted in the deaths of undocumented immigrants or Mexican nationals in Mexico and 15 resulted in the deaths of US citizens.
+Of the 40 fatal encounters Gaubeca has recorded during this time, 25 have resulted in the deaths of undocumented immigrants or Mexican nationals in Mexico and 15 resulted in the deaths of U.S. citizens.

 In at least nine of these fatalities, CBP officials have alleged undocumented immigrants or Mexican nationals were throwing rocks at the time of the encounter.
-CBP’s policy of shooting at migrants who throw rocks came under sharp criticism in 2013, when a law enforcement think tank, the Police Executive Research Forum (PERF), was hired to review CBP’s use-of-force policies and recommended CBP agents use restraint when encountering rock throwers.
+CBP’s policy of shooting at migrants who throw rocks came under sharp criticism in 2013, when a law enforcement think tank, the Police Executive Research Forum, was hired to review CBP’s use-of-force policies and recommended CBP agents use restraint when encountering rock throwers.

-But the US Department of Homeland Security’s (DHS) Inspector General blacked out key portions of the think tank’s call for increased use of restraint, when it released its own report publicly in September 2013.
+But the U.S. Department of Homeland Security’s (DHS) inspector general blacked out key portions of the think tank’s call for increased use of restraint when it released its own report publicly in September 2013.

-Ramirez points to the increasing militarization of the Southwest border as a driving force behind increased killings of undocumented immigrants and Mexican nationals at the hands of CBP agents.
+Ramirez points to the increasing militarization of the southwest border as a driving force behind increased killings of undocumented immigrants and Mexican nationals at the hands of CBP agents.

-Ramirez noted that the federal government has complete control over how CBP operates and can compel it to use the same accountability measures that many municipal police departments use, such as civilian oversight in the form of review boards; requiring body-worn cameras; and mandatory reporting requirements for use-of-force incidents.
+Ramirez noted that the federal government has complete control over how CBP operates and can compel it to use the same accountability measures that many municipal police departments use, such as civilian oversight in the form of review boards, requiring body-worn cameras, and mandatory reporting requirements for use-of-force incidents.

 “There’s no doubt that our government has embarked on a sinister campaign of persecution [against undocumented people],” Ramirez said.
-“I remember what [an undocumented friend] said to me, that, ‘We have a thousand boards over our head every day as undocumented people, and we don’t know which board is going to fall on top of us: the board of deportation; of being afraid of police; of being afraid of the school teacher; of being afraid.’
+“I remember what [an undocumented friend] said to me, that, ‘We have a thousand boards over our head every day as undocumented people, and we don’t know which board is going to fall on top of us: the board of deportation, of being afraid of police, of being afraid of the school teacher, of being afraid.’
 There’s this sense of vulnerability and uncertainty that has further victimized undocumented folks.”

-Ramirez said this sense of fear within the undocumented community has intensified under the Obama administration because it has deported more than 2 million undocumented immigrants, more than any other administration.
-Even as the Obama administration has pushed for executive action to provide deportation relief, deportations rates have skyrocketed, and the Department of Homeland Security has increasingly relied on for-profit detention to incarcerate an influx of undocumented mothers and children fleeing Central American countries.
+Ramirez said this sense of fear within the undocumented community has intensified under the Obama administration because it has deported more than 2 million people, more than any other administration.
+Even as the Obama administration has pushed for executive action to provide deportation relief, deportations rates have skyrocketed, and the DHS has increasingly relied on for-profit detention to incarcerate an influx of undocumented mothers and children fleeing Central American countries.

 “It’s this constant fear that you [as an undocumented immigrant] have nowhere to turn.
 If you are a victim of crime, who do you turn to?
 If you need first responders, who do you call?”
 Ramirez said.

-Police Shootings, Race and Documentation: Hard to Track
+Police Shootings, Race and Documentation

-While the FBI counts how many police officers are killed on the job, the agency doesn’t keep any national count or database tracking police killings of civilians in the US.
-Because no database is kept, the breakdown of police shootings by race is hard to pin down, but according to a report from the Malcolm X Grassroots Movement, a Black person is killed by police or vigilantes every 28 hours.
+While the FBI counts how many police officers are killed on the job, the agency doesn’t keep any national count or database tracking police killings of civilians in the U.S. Because no database is kept, the breakdown of police-perpetrated shootings by race is hard to pin down, but according to a report from the Malcolm X Grassroots Movement, a Black person is killed by police or vigilantes every 28 hours.

-While Congress reauthorized the Death in Custody Reporting Act at the end of last year, requiring states receiving federal law enforcement funding to report deaths of those detained, arrested or incarcerated, anti-police violence activists point out that police departments that do not receive federal funding don’t have to comply with the mandate and say it remains unclear if other departments will be compelled to do so.
+While Congress reauthorized the Death in Custody Reporting Act at the end of last year requiring states receiving federal law enforcement funding to report deaths of those detained, arrested or incarcerated, anti-police violence activists point out that police departments that do not receive federal funding don’t have to comply with the mandate, and say it remains unclear if other departments will be compelled to do so.
 Even so, it could still take many years before the data is collected, compiled and made public.

-Dr. Brian Burghart, a journalism professor at the University of Nevada, launched the database Fatal Encounters last year to keep count of a widening death toll that federal authorities have failed to track.
-His database relies heavily on the use of media reports of police killings and public records requests on deadly force incidents.
+Brian Burghart, a journalism professor at the University of Nevada, launched the database Fatal Encounters last year to keep count of a widening death toll that federal authorities have failed to track.
+His database relies heavily on the use of media reports of police-perpetrated killings and public records requests on deadly force incidents.

 Of the 278 Latinos killed by police, the number of those who were undocumented could not be measured, because the numbers are compiled primarily from media reports which do not always note a person’s immigration status, but immigrant advocates say the number is not insignificant and that undocumented people’s fears of deportation put them at increased risk of police violence.

-Romero told Truthout he believes a major reason García Villalpando gave chase to Officer Clark in his vehicle that night was because he was afraid of being deported and torn away from his family.
-In this context, Romero said, it makes sense that he saw the possibility of evading Officer Clark as potentially worth the risk.
+Romero told Truthout he believes a major reason García Villalpando gave chase to Clark in his vehicle that night was because he was afraid of being deported and torn away from his family.
+In this context, Romero said, it makes sense that he saw the possibility of evading Clark as potentially worth the risk.

 This fear of deportation is one Romero once knew himself.

-But even if comprehensive data on police killings by race was tracked and police officers and Border Patrol agents wore body cameras, activists wonder if it’s possible to end violence against people of color and immigrants in a society that does not recognize them as fully human.
+But even if comprehensive data on police-perpetrated killings by race was tracked and police officers and Border Patrol agents wore body cameras, activists wonder if it’s possible to end violence against people of color and immigrants in a society that does not recognize them as fully human.